Confessions of a Sorority Girl: Plot

-Later that night, she blackmails Rita to give up her title as sorority president, threatening to reveal that her mother is in jail if she does not.
+Later that night, Sabrina blackmails Rita to give up her title as sorority president, threatening to reveal that her mother is in jail if she does not.
 The next day, she is upset to find out her mother thinks less of her becoming president, explaining she is too busy to attend the ceremony.
 She tries to find comfort with Mort, who openly disparages her.
 Jealous, she reveals Rita's secret about her mother, thinking it will end his relationship with her.
 Mort reacts madly.
-Sabrina later witnesses Mort being rejected by Rita when he tries to sleep with her, and she thinks she can profit from that information to win him back.
+Sabrina later witnesses Mort being rejected by Rita when he tries to sleep with her and she thinks she can profit from that information to win him back.
 In his bar, she seduces him into having sex with her.
-At first, he rejects her, but he finally gives in.
-Meanwhile, Tina went to Tijuana for an abortion, but she was too afraid to go through with it.
+At first, he rejects her but he finally gives in.
+Meanwhile, Tina went to Tijuana for an abortion but she was too afraid to go through with it.
 Not knowing what to do with her future, she bursts out in tears.

 The next morning, Sabrina reveals that she has slept with Mort.
-Rita refuses to believe her, but when Mort admits to it, she is furious and slaps him.
+Rita refuses to believe her but when Mort admits to it, she is furious and slaps him.
 Sabrina, hoping they can finally be in a relationship, is surprised he turns her down and swears he will regret it.
 She tells Joe, who thinks he is her boyfriend, that he raped her.
 The plan backfires when Mort convinces Joe he would not do that, also assuring him that Sabrina is bad news.
 She next convinces Tina to tell everyone that Mort is the father of her baby, thereby possibly assuring her financial support.
-After the announcement, she is kicked out of campus, but, after a suicide attempt, keeps on blackmailing Mort.
+After the announcement, she is kicked out of campus but, after a suicide attempt, keeps on blackmailing Mort.
 Vulnerable, she admits to him that she was pushed by Sabrina to do so.
 After she left, it turns out that he recorded the conversation.
 Later, Tina accepts a marriage proposal from Jimmy.
 Rita decides to rekindle with Mort after she hears the audio conversation.
 A jealous Sabrina, realizing she has been caught, hits Mort with a bat and beats up Rita.
 She locks them into Mort's bar and sets it on fire.
 They are rescued by Jimmy and Sabrina is arrested.